rrangwan/42_MASTERY_Data_Science_Logistic_Regression/README.md

 # 42_MASTERY_Data_Science_Logistic_Regression

-Given a training set of data for Harry Potter students belonging to one of four houses; with features of courses and skills; predict the allocation to house given test data.
+Given a training dataset of Harry Potter students categorized into one of four houses, with features representing courses and skills, the objective was to predict house allocation for a test dataset.
+A logistic regression model was employed, as the target variable was categorical rather than continuous.
+Data preprocessing involved analyzing general statistics and visualizations to determine which features to retain or exclude for optimal model performance.<br><br>
-This was a logictic model, because the houses were categories and not continous data. <br><br>

-The data was analyzed to determine which field to use and which to drop by looking at the general statistics as well as assessing visualizations. <br><br>

 # usage